-- 246. This section discusses the procedural and substantive aspects of the ex-ante Merger control URCA would undertake in any relevant Transactions notified by Licensees and relevant Undertakings Licensee (hereinafter 'notifying parties').
-This will assist notifying parties in understanding the process to notify a proposed Transaction to URCA, the procedure URCA will follow and the economic principles and evidence URCA will rely on for its analysis. - 247.
+- 247. This section discusses the procedural and substantive aspects of the ex-ante Merger control URCA would undertake in any relevant Transactions notified by Licensees and relevant Undertakings Licensee (hereinafter 'notifying parties').
+This will assist notifying parties in understanding the process to notify a proposed Transaction to URCA, the procedure URCA will follow and the economic principles and evidence URCA will rely on for its analysis.
+It should be noted that URCA's assessment will be specific to the ex-ante merger review it undertakes.
+While these decisions may reflect particular views URCA may take in general, each assessment will be grounded in the specific circumstances of each case. - 248.
 Companies may expand organically, through gradually developing their business or by combining forces with other companies and through Transactions which can give rise to a number of benefits commercially, as well to the wider economy.
 The latter form of expansion (the combining of forces or "merger") can lead to benefits to Customers.
 The merged entity may be able to offer products and services more efficiently to Customers.
-The wider expertise of the new company may enable it to develop innovative services or offer existing services to Customers more cheaply. - 248.
+The wider expertise of the new company may enable it to develop innovative services or offer existing services to Customers more cheaply. - 249.
 Some Transactions may, however, result in a lessening of competition.
 This could be, for example, through the creation or strengthening of a dominant position.
 The creation or strengthening of a dominant position is likely to harm Customers through the imposition of higher prices, reduce quality or choice of customer or reducing the incentive for Undertakings to innovate.
-Others may also have adverse effects on the public interest. - 249.
-URCA's ex-ante Merger control framework aims to achieve two key objectives: - (i) to enable assessment of proposed Transactions that may materially impact competition in the relevant market(s); and - (ii) to ensure that such Transactions do not substantially lessen competition, harm the public interest, and do not lead to worse outcomes for Customers. - 250.
-If a proposed Transaction is likely to substantially lessen competition in a market, it will be prohibited by URCA unless there are substantiated efficiencies that would outweigh any customer harm or appropriate conditions can be put in place to resolve URCA's concerns. - 251.
+Others may also have adverse effects on the public interest. - 250.
+URCA's ex-ante Merger control framework aims to achieve two key objectives: - (i) to enable assessment of proposed Transactions that may materially impact competition in the relevant market(s); and - (ii) to ensure that such Transactions do not substantially lessen competition, harm the public interest, and do not lead to worse outcomes for Customers. - 251.
+If a proposed Transaction is likely to substantially lessen competition in a market, it will be prohibited by URCA unless there are substantiated efficiencies that would outweigh any customer harm or appropriate conditions can be put in place to resolve URCA's concerns. - 252.
 Similarly, the proposed Transaction will be prohibited if it is likely to have an effect contrary to the public interest.
-The interested reader will find further details on the public interest analysis conducted by URCA in Section 4.2.4. - 252.
-All Transactions falling within the scope of this Merger control framework must be notified to, and approved by, URCA before they can be implemented, unless URCA exempts them from such requirements.
+The interested reader will find further details on the public interest analysis conducted by URCA in Section 4.2.4. - 253.
+All Transactions falling within the scope of this Merger control framework must be

-253. Persons concerned by the following ex-ante Merger review are Licensees and Undertakings affecting the Control of a Licensee (hereinafter 'notifying parties').
+- notified to, and approved by, URCA before they can be implemented, unless URCA exempts them from such requirements. - 254.
+Persons concerned by the following ex-ante Merger review are Licensees and Undertakings affecting the Control of a Licensee (hereinafter 'notifying parties').
 This would also apply where there is only a subset of the Licensee's assets affected or Joint Control of these assets (through Network Sharing Agreements or Joint Ventures).